dmarker/ngvnjail/README.md

 ng_wormhole(4) connected to it go away when the jail does.
 And when the side of the wormhole in the jail shuts down, it shuts down the side on the system.

-With just three lines you add access to your physical network and a private jail network.
+With just four lines you add access to your physical network and a private jail network.
 Very template friendly.

 I do like using the same name for interfaces in jails so they can all share